Business.gov.nl

 Soil disinfection

-If you plan to disinfect contaminated soil (in Dutch), you must report this at least 3 weeks in advance to the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Warenautoriteit, NVWA).
+You can disinfect soil to eradicate plant diseases (in Dutch).
+You can so in several ways and this is allowed for a number of crop groups.
+Do you plan to chemically disinfect the soil (in Dutch)?
+You must report chemical soil disinfection at least 3 weeks in advance to the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Warenautoriteit, NVWA, in Dutch).
 You must report each plot you disinfect separately.

 Could your business activities cause soil contamination?
 You must take preventive measures.